SabineEmden/calculator/README.md

 The calculator can perform addition, subtraction, multiplication, and division.
 It evaluates a single pair of numbers at a time, ignoring the order of precedence.

 The user interface resembles a physical calculator.
-It has buttons for the ten digits, each of the four basic math operators, an "equals" button, and a "clear" button.
+It has buttons for the ten digits, each of the four basic math operators, an "equals" button, a "clear" button, and a backspace button.
 The user clicks these buttons to enter data.
 A display shows the numbers the user has entered and the results of the mathematical operations.

-The button for the decimal point, the backspace button to delete the digit that was last entered, and the button to toggle between positive and negative numbers are part of the extra credit and currently deactivated.
+The button for the decimal point and the button to toggle between positive and negative numbers are part of the extra credit and currently deactivated.

 ### Screenshot